liz-ohara/connect-to-oracle-db/README.md

   process.exit(1);
 }
 ```
+_If you did not unzip Instant Client to C:\oracle\instantclient_19_1 you need to update the directory._

 6. Edit dbconfig.js and set the database credentials to your environment, for example:
 ```
 module.exports = {